Dario-Maglio/Dario-Maglio/README.rst

 Living seems to me as continuously (and discontinuously) **changing perspective about the world**, trying to catch the harmony between an uncountable number of relationships, **forever looking for a permanent centre of gravity**.
 The existence of such a final picture is not guaranteed, but the game of survivance - driven by natural selection - has made us capable of enjoying learning, while playing with the world's building blocks.

 With this in mind, I like to read books, watch movies and listen to music to experience and understand something little and new about life.
+I really enjoy the works of Milan Kundera, Federico Fellini and Franco Battiato, just to mention some.
 I keep track of my updates and make lists of related items with several apps, which also help me discover and share.
 I also like to learn to speak new languages and play musical instruments.
 Sometimes I play chess and Go with my friends.
 Finally, I love to hike in natural landscapes.
 I'm addicted to them, espresso and spontaneity.

 Links to some of the above mentioned apps:
 """"""""""""""""""""""""""""""""""""""""""